JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS_Configuration.md

 ## Study members

-Allow to add all users that exist on a JATOS to be added at once as members of a study.
+Allow all users that exist on a JATOS to be added at once as members of a study.
 Can be useful in small setups, e.g. for a lab installation.
 Default is `false`.

 1. Via **config file** property `jatos.studyMembers.allowAddAllUsers`